LiliBruk2/100-days-of-code/r1-log.md

 ### Day 40 - 41: May 2 - 3, 2018

-**Today's Progress**: Went through the React docs ande made my first little app with React - it was the "Thinking In React" filterable product table but I made it without looking at the "code-along" code.
+**Today's Progress**: Went through the React docs ande made my first little app with it - it was the "Thinking In React" filterable product table but I made it without looking at the "code-along" code.
 It was great seeing how state can be a thing that is organized and flows from a single source.
 As much as I like figuring things out on my own, it's nice leaning on a tried and true solution that many others subscribe to.

 **Thoughts**: Really excited to be at this point where I can learn a framework quickly and start putting it to use right away to make something workable.
 I know there's a long way to go before I can comfortably say I'm a React developer, but feeling really good about the start.